ybrzcn/PlayableAd-JavaScript/README.md

-# Welcome to Playable Factory 🚀
+# Welcome to Playable Ad Game 🚀

+This was my Case Study.

+Some of the rules of this game are as follows:
+You must click the letters to use it.
+You can't drag your mouse on it.
+Enjoy!

 ## 🚀 Getting Started